2003 Baghdad DHL attempted shootdown incident

-On 22 November 2003, shortly after takeoff from Baghdad, Iraq, an Airbus A300B2-200F cargo plane, registered OO-DLL and owned by European Air Transport (doing business as DHL Express), was struck on the left wing by a surface-to-air missile while on a scheduled flight to Muharraq, Bahrain.
+On 22 November 2003, shortly after takeoff from Baghdad, Iraq, an Airbus A300B4-203F cargo plane, registered OO-DLL and owned by the Belgian division of European Air Transport (doing business as DHL Aviation), was struck on the left wing by a surface-to-air missile while on a scheduled flight to Muharraq, Bahrain.
 Severe wing damage resulted in a fire and complete loss of hydraulic flight control systems.
 Because outboard left wing fuel tank 1A was full at takeoff, no fuel-air vapour explosion occurred.
 Liquid jet fuel dropped away as 1A disintegrated.
 Inboard fuel tank 1 was pierced and leaking.

 Returning to Baghdad, the three-man crew made an injury-free landing of the seriously damaged A300, using differential engine thrust as the only pilot input.
 This was despite major damage to a wing, total loss of hydraulic control, a faster-than-safe landing speed, and a ground path that veered off the runway surface and onto unprepared ground.

-Paris Match reporter Claudine Vernier-Palliez accompanied a Fedayeen unit on their strike mission against the DHL aircraft.
+Paris Match reporter Claudine Vernier-Palliez accompanied a disbanded Fedayeen unit on their strike mission against the EAT aircraft.

-Sara Daniel, a French weekly newsmagazine journalist, claimed receipt, from an unknown source, of a video that showed Iraqi insurgents (belonging to IAI), faces concealed, firing a missile at the DHL A300.
+Sara Daniel, a French weekly newsmagazine journalist, claimed receipt, from an unknown source, of a video that showed Iraqi insurgents (belonging to IAI), faces concealed, firing a missile at the EAT A300.
 Daniel was researching a feature about Iraqi resistance groups, but she denied any specific knowledge of the people who carried out the attack, despite being present at the moment of attack.

-Aircraft
+Aircraft and crew

-The aircraft involved was an Airbus A300B4-203F.
-It first flew with Malaysia Airlines as a passenger aircraft registered 9M-MHB on 28 December, 1979 before having a stint with Carnival Air Lines registered N225KW on 30 June, 1995.
-The plane was converted into cargo configuration on 12 March, 1999, and was delivered to European Air Transport on 22 September, 2000.

-Background
+The aircraft involved was a 24-year-old Airbus A300B4-203F.

-The aircraft took off from Baghdad International Airport en route to Bahrain International Airport at 06:30 UTC with an experienced crew of three - two Belgians, 38-year-old Captain Éric Gennotte and 29-year-old First Officer Steeve Michielsen, and a Scotsman, 54-year-old flight engineer Mario Rofail.
+The plane had an experienced crew of three: two Belgians, 38-year-old Captain Éric Gennotte and 29-year-old First Officer Steeve Michielsen, and a Scotsman, 54-year-old flight engineer Mario Rofail.
 The captain had 3,300 total flight hours, more than half of them logged in the A300.
 The first officer had 1,275 hours of flight experience and the flight engineer had 13,400 hours of flight experience.